Looking for a getaway from the city? These are the best places to visit Upstate NY.

 Keene, NY 12943, map

-Conquer this difficult trek up and down wooden ladders, over bridges, and along ski trails.
-At the peak, you’ll get some o best 360-degree views the Adirondacks has to offer.
+Conquer this challenging trek up and down wooden ladders, over bridges, and along ski trails.
+At the peak, you’ll get the best 360-degree views the Adirondacks has to offer.

 10. Kaaterskill Falls